Meet one of the pioneers of the peer-to-peer lending industry

 Gather all the information you'll need to provide before getting started

-Your Prosper application requires basic information about yourself such as:
+Your Prosper application requires basic information about yourself like your address, social security number, and proof of income.

 You'll need to provide Prosper with your bank account information as well, including account and routing numbers.